 'We Are Jamaicans' campaign..
 [MUST SEE]

 Between January 2013 and December 2014, 52 clips were filmed with moving testimonies.
+I've selected, among my favorites, seven clips that represent the variety of the testimonies.
+But all the clips are worth watching.
 TEXT FROM WEBSITE: "The campaign exploits the unique characteristics of social media to operate in spite of the socio-political oppression and threat of physical violence.
 STAND UP comes at an exciting time in the history of LGBTQ rights in Jamaica, as individuals and organizations challenge the established political and social discrimination.
 STAND UP takes the We Are Jamaicans campaign developed by the Caribbean Vulnerable Communities Coalition (CVC) as a departure point.
 It partners with the CVC and its underground counterpart, the Jamaica Forum for Lesbians, All-Sexuals & Gays (JFLAG) to counter homophobia with community building, story-telling, and safe visibility"...(More on the links below)